-For the galaxy NGC 1277, we use the black hole mass measurement obtained by [van den Bosch+2012].
-The luminosity of the spheroidal component of this galaxy comes from one-dimensional bulge/ decomposition us an archived HST image taken with the Advanced Camera for Surveys (ACS) and the F550M filter (V-band).
+For the galaxy NGC 1277, we use the black hole mass measurement obtained by [van den Bosch+2012] and the mass-to-light ratio obtained by [Graham+ in prep.].
+The luminosity of the spheroidal component of this galaxy comes from the one-dimensional bulge/disc decomposition of [Graham+ in prep.], who used an archived HST image taken with the Advanced Camera for Surveys (ACS) and the F550M filter (V-band).

 For the galaxy Mrk 1216, we use the upper limit on the black hole mass and the mass-to-light ratio obtained by [Yildirim+2015].
-The luminosity of the spheroidal component of this galaxy comes from our one-dimensional bulge/ decomposition, using an archived HST image taken with the WFC3 and the F160W filter (H-band).
+The luminosity of the spheroidal component of this galaxy comes from our one-dimensional bulge/disc decomposition, using an archived HST image taken with the WFC3 and the F160W filter (H-band).

 References